nabaxo/janq/README.md

 **Workaround for Linux**: Use monotonic easing curves like `ease-out`, `cubic-out`, `sine-out`, or the built-in `back-*` curves which work correctly.
 Avoid custom cubic-bezier curves with control points _outside_ the [0,1] range.

+***(Sloperator: The next two are issues only on system boot and user has set janq to run on start)***
-### Linux: Window Size Not Remembered for Apps Without Explicit Dimensions
+### Linux: On Boot, Window Size Not Remembered for Apps Without Explicit Dimensions

 Apps that rely on their own saved window geometry (e.g., Obsidian, other Electron apps) may lose their remembered size when managed by janq and no `width`/`height` is set in the config.
 This happens because KWin's `frameGeometry` API requires setting position and dimensions together — when janq parks the window offscreen at boot, it reads and writes back the window's current size, which may still be the default before the app has restored its saved geometry.
 Setting explicit `width` and `height` in the app's config is the current workaround.

-### Linux: Slow-Starting Apps May Not Be Grabbed on Boot
+### Linux: On Boot, Slow-Starting Apps May Not Be Grabbed

 Some Electron/Flatpak apps (e.g., Discord) may not have their window ready when janq's initial grab runs at boot.
 If the app's window doesn't exist yet during the startup pass, janq won't be able to manage it until the next toggle or config reload.
 Toggling the app's hotkey after it has fully started will grab it normally.